casper-network/ceps/text/0097-remove-custom-payment.md

 [unresolved-questions]: #unresolved-questions

-- What are the concrete default chainspec value(s) for the minimum execution balance and the minimum transfer amount at activation, and should they be a single shared value or two distinct settings?
-- Should these minimums be a static chainspec value or wired to a dynamically calculated / on-chain-voted mechanism?
-(This CEP proposes chainspec as the baseline; a dynamic mechanism is left as a future possibility.)
 - Are there any tooling, SDK, or client surfaces that still construct or expect Custom Payment wasm and would need deprecation notices ahead of rejection at the node?
+- Should the minimum execution balance and the minimum transfer amount remain a single shared 0.1 CSPR value, or is there a case for splitting them into two distinct settings in the future?
+(This CEP sets both to 0.1 CSPR, aligned with the native-transfer cost.)

 ## Future possibilities